3 Questions to Ask Yourself If You’ve Been Exposed to Roundup Weed Killer

 What Have I Been Using to Kill My Weeds?

-If you are using RoundUp on your lawn, we strongly advise that you dispose of it immediately.
-Because extensive exposure to the chemicals in RoundUp have been linked to cancer, we advise that you act now.
+If you are using Roundup on your lawn, we strongly advise that you dispose of it immediately.
+Because extensive exposure to the chemicals in Roundup have been linked to cancer, we advise that you act now.
 If you have any clothes or shoes that have been exposed to your weed killer, dispose of them.
 If you experience itching or scratching, see your doctor immediately.
-We advise sharing this information with your friends and family so as to prevent more unnecessary exposure to RoundUp.
+We advise sharing this information with your friends and family to prevent more unnecessary exposure to Roundup.